seeq12/eclipse-import-projects-plugin/README.md

 ## Supported Configurations

-This plugin has been tested with Eclipse Kepler (4.3) and Luna (4.4) against Java 7 and 8.
+This plugin has been tested with Eclipse Helios (4.2), Kepler (4.3), Luna (4.4) and Mars (4.5) against Java 7 and 8.
 It will probably work with other configurations but they haven't been tested.

 ## Building